27 Jul RECA, CREB, and EREB Measurement Guideline Updates – What You Need to Know

 As mentioned earlier, for Edmonton, EREB has adopted the new RECA guidelines.
 So what does this mean for you?
 Edmonton MLS listings will simply include RMS measurements.

-For Calgary, MLS listings will include CREB measurements on the listing, but you will also have to include the RECA (RMS) measurements in the public remarks section.
+For Calgary, MLS listings include CREB measurements on the listing.
+But you’ll also have to include the RECA (RMS) measurements in the public remarks section.

 With the new guideline changes, we understand it comes with more work for you as the Realtor, and also us; we totally feel you!
 So given the new guidelines, we have decided to now provide an updated measure report with BOTH measurement standards.
 Although the work has increased, our pricing is still the same as before!

-Our measure reports will include the breakdown of each room, as well as the total square footage in all standards required by your local guidelines.
-Although MLS only requires Realtors to list above grade square footage, Sona Visual will include above, below, and total square footage, as we know that many potential buyers request this additional information.
+Our measure reports will include the breakdown of each room.
+They will also include the total square footage in all standards required by your local guidelines.
+MLS only requires Realtors to list above grade square footage.
+But our team goes above and beyond.
+Sona Visual will include above, below, and total square footage, since we know that potential buyers request this additional information.

 As a general tip, when sourcing a measuring provider we recommend hiring a team who is Errors & Omissions insured.
 This means that they will take full responsibility for any measurements liabilities, leaving you with zero risk.
-Hiring a company that has general liability insurance is also a good idea, as you are letting them into your client’s homes.
+Hiring a company that has general liability insurance is also a good idea.
+Especially since you’re letting them into your client’s homes.
 Check and see what equipment the provider uses.
 Laser distance finders are the most accurate, and you want to ensure that their software is up to date.
 Last, if you work with commercial properties, you’ll want to check that the provider is BOMA Certified.

-If you have any questions or further concerns regarding the recent measurement guideline updates, please feel free to contact our team, as we would be happy to help you through any confusion.
+If you have any questions or further concerns regarding the recent measurement guideline updates, please feel free to contact our team.
+We would be happy to help you through any confusion.

-With these updates, the Sona Visual team has recently been requested to speak at several brokerages to review these industry changes in person.
-If you are interested in having our team visit your brokerage to educate you and your fellow associates on the topic, please contact us to arrange!
+With these updates, the Sona Visual team has been requested to speak at several brokerages to review these industry changes in person.
+If you’re interested in having our team visit your brokerage to educate you and your fellow associates on the topic, please contact us to arrange!